FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Experimental Results

 \subsubsection{Limitations}

-Although FedCross has achieved extremely better performance, its low convergence speed on complex models is an important limitation.
-Although our proposed acceleration method can alleviate this problem, it also leads to a slight decrease in performance.
-Therefore, we need a more powerful acceleration method that does not damage the performance.
-Furthermore, at present, we only consider the scenario of heterogeneous data, and FedCross cannot adapt to the scenario of the heterogeneous model.
-These will be researched in our future work.
+Although FedCross can achieve better performance than the baselines, its slow convergence on complex models is still a severe limitation that is worthy of further study.
+Although our proposed acceleration method can partially alleviate this problem, it may lead to slight performance degradation.
+Therefore, we need a more powerful acceleration method that does not affect the overall classification performance.
+Furthermore, at present, we only considered heterogeneous data for FedCross, where FedCross cannot deal with the training of heterogeneous models.
+These will be an interesting topic for our future work.